ssegrubdivad/CodeCRISPR/docs/guides/narrative_overview.md

 ## The Value for Claude Users

-The combination of CodeCRISPR with Claude's Desktop App and MCP creates a development environment that fundamentally changes the economics and ergonomics of AI-assisted coding.
-Instead of treating each file modification as a complete rewrite operation, CodeCRISPR enables incremental, targeted updates that mirror how human developers actually work.

 Consider a scenario where you're working on a 2,000-line Python file with 50 functions, and you need to update error handling in five specific functions.
 Without CodeCRISPR, each modification would require Claude to process the entire file, consuming roughly 2,000 tokens for input and another 2,000 for output - that's 20,000 tokens for five simple changes.
 With CodeCRISPR, Claude only needs to process and output the specific functions being modified, potentially reducing token usage by 80-90%.

 This efficiency gain becomes even more pronounced in iterative development scenarios.
 As you refine and debug code with Claude's help, each iteration becomes a quick, targeted operation rather than a costly full-file rewrite.
 The framework also reduces the cognitive load on both you and Claude by maintaining clear boundaries between different code sections, making it easier to focus on the specific problem at hand without getting distracted by unrelated code.